The arrangement of the upper teeth in humans. Features of the structure of teeth

 • 41 and 31 - front lower incisors, they are also called central or medial;

-• 42 and 32 - lateral (lateral) lower incisors,;
+• 42 and 32 - lateral (lateral) lower incisors;

-• 43 and 33 - lower fangs;
+• 43 and 33 - lower canines;

 • 44, 45, 34 and 35 - lower premolars or small chewing teeth;